-The BIPOC Cohort for Nonprofit Leadership is an exciting opportunity to be a part of building the next generation of leadership in Greater New Haven’s nonprofit sector.
-The Community Foundation is excited to offer this opportunity to diversify the voices and perspectives of our sector by building a pipeline of BIPOC professionals with the confidence and skills needed to step into leadership positions in our local nonprofits.
+The Nonprofit Management Cohort is an exciting opportunity to be a part of the next generation of leadership in Greater New Haven’s nonprofit sector.
+The Community Foundation is excited to offer this opportunity to diversify the voices and perspectives of our sector.

-Currently employed nonprofit staff who are people of color, work for organizations serving Greater New Haven, and who aspire to senior management positions in the local nonprofit sector are encouraged to apply.
+Currently employed nonprofit staff who are people of color, work for organizations serving Greater New Haven and who aspire to senior management positions are encouraged to apply.

-- By July 16, 2021, 10 people are chosen for the cohort, based on career goals in nonprofit management in Greater New Haven
+- By July 15, 2022, 10 people are chosen for the cohort, based on career goals in nonprofit management in Greater New Haven.

-- Beginning in September 2021, you will participate in bi-weekly, three-hour training sessions (including three full-day sessions at the beginning, mid-year and closing; remote or on-site in New Haven)
+- Beginning in September 2022, you will participate in bi-weekly training sessions (remote or on-site in New Haven).

-- In September 2021, a first year General Operating Support grant of $15,000 is made to the organization where you are currently employed
+- In November 2022, a first year General Operating Support grant of $15,000 is made to the organization where you are currently employed.

 - You will assume a leadership role within your organization to facilitate discussion to prioritize the CCAT recommendations and to implement organizational initiatives based on the prioritized CCAT recommendations.
 Implementation programs should be completed within six months.

-- In September 2022, you and your cohort members begin monthly networking meetings to deepen your relationships and opportunities for partnerships with your cohort members.
+- In July 2023, you and your cohort members begin monthly networking meetings to deepen your relationships and opportunities for partnerships with your cohort members.

 - During the second year, you may be engaged with a mentor/coach for continuing professional development.

-The program frame is being designed by co-leads; Dr. David Garvey, Director of the University of Connecticut Department of Public Policy’s Nonprofit Leadership Program and Yolanda Caldera-Durant, along with adjunct instructor topic experts and seasoned practitioners.
+The program frame was designed by co-leads; Dr. David Garvey, former Director of the University of Connecticut Department of Public Policy’s Nonprofit Leadership Program and Cynthia Rojas, along with adjunct instructor topic experts and seasoned practitioners.
 However, gathering input and ideas from the leadership program cohort participants themselves will be critical to inform the co-design of the program model.
 Understanding the participants’ perspectives and priorities for what they seek to gain from the program will support their commitment and buy-in for this experience.

 Seasoned practitioners in their fields will be teaching the topical areas.
 The teaching staff will be racially and ethnically diverse.
 There is a deliberate focus that the majority of instructors will be people of color.